adobe/create-whisk-action/README.md

 my-action
 ├── config
 │   └── webpack.config.js
-├── index.js
 ├── node_modules
+├── src
+│   └── index.js
 ├── package-lock.json
 └── package.json
 ```

-No configuration or complicated folder structures, just the files you need to build your app.
+No configuration or complicated folder structures, just the files you need to build your action.

 Once the installation is done, you can open your project folder: